 Regular dental visits are a way to prevent dental disease, also to check for signs of other and more serious conditions like cancer.

-It is not our porpoise to frighten anybody, our aim is to raise awareness of how an often visit to the dentist office can positively affect an individual’s health.
+It is not our porpoise to frighten anybody, our aim is to raise awareness of how an often visit the dentist's office can positively affect an individual’s health.

 When brush or flossing at home, pay attention to visible changes in the mouth, for example red, swollen, or tender gums.
 This is a good sign to call the dentist of your trust and schedule a visit.